2491-NoMythic/NoMythicApp/README.md

 This web app will provide access to the day to day housekeeping and admin type stuff that a First Robotics team has to do to keep going.
 Right now it might be NoMythic centric, but the hope would be that other teams would be able to deploy it and use it too.

-Since most students run their lives through their phones, the goal is to keep the app as responsive as possible to allow most useage that students would have possible via phone.
+Since most students run their lives through their phones, the goal is to keep the app as responsive as possible to allow most usage that students would have possible via phone.

 ## Tech